University Organization and Administration

 - Assist the deans of the colleges in determining the needs for instructional personnel and arranging to locate such personnel.
 On the recommendation of the departmental personnel committee, the department chairperson and the dean, and subject to the approval of the Chancellor, the Provost and Vice Chancellor for Academic Affairs appoints the members of the faculty.

 - Prepare a recommended biennial budget for the instructional program.
 In the preparation of this budget, the Provost and Vice Chancellor for Academic Affairs receives from the deans of the colleges a detailed description of the needs of each college.
-The Provost and Vice Chancellor and the deans discuss these needs and decide upon the items to be included in the budgets proposed to the Vice Chancellor for Business Affairs, who consolidates the requests and submits them to the Chancellor, who in turn submits the final budget requests to the Board of Governors of the University of North Carolina.
+The Provost and Vice Chancellor and the deans discuss these needs and decide upon the items to be included in the budgets proposed to the Vice Chancellor of Finance and Operations, who consolidates the requests and submits them to the Chancellor, who in turn submits the final budget requests to the Board of Governors of the University of North Carolina.

 4.4.4 After appropriations are made and the budget is certified and approved at the university level, the Provost and Vice Chancellor for Academic Affairs informs by memorandum each of the deans of the allocations made to their respective areas.
-As emergency needs arise, the Provost and Vice Chancellor for Academic Affairs and the Vice Chancellor for Business Affairs confer to determine how the needed materials and equipment may be purchased within the finances of the University.
+As emergency needs arise, the Provost and Vice Chancellor for Academic Affairs and the Vice Chancellor of Finance and Operations confer to determine how the needed materials and equipment may be purchased within the finances of the University.